 We address and tackle two fundamental problems in dense correspondence matching: ill-conditioning and scalability.
 The ill-conditioning arises due to the high-dimensional and heterogeneous nature of the dense matching optimization objective, that can be mitigated by adaptive optimization methods.
 Although standard adaptive optimization methods~\cite{rmsprop,kingma2014adam} are shown to work in fixed Euclidean spaces, it is not obvious how to extend this formulation to the non-Euclidean space of diffeomorphisms.
 Fortunately, diffeomorphisms admit many interesting mathematical properties like being embedded in a Riemannanian manifold, having a Lie Group structure, and local geodesic formulations that can be exploited for adaptive optimization.
 We present a \textit{novel} and \textit{mathematically rigorous} framework for adaptive optimization of diffeomorphic matching~\cref{sec:diffgroup}.
 This is done by exploiting the group structure of diffeomorphisms to define a custom gradient descent algorithm, followed by adaptive optimization on this space.
 Second, we observe that most existing state-of-the-art methods are prohibitively slow for high-resolution data, which limits their applicability to rigorous hyperparameter studies, large-scale data, or high-resolution alignment at mesoscopic or microscopic resolutions.
-Our novel operational contributions lead to an algorithm that is 3200$\times$ faster than existing state-of-the-art toolkits (\cref{fig:runtime}) and can perform diffeomorphic matching on modalities like microscopy images \textit{at native resolution} (\cref{fig:rnrexm}).
-This unprecedented speedup and scalability makes large-scale hyperparameter studies computationally feasible (\cref{fig:hyperparam,fig:runtime}).
-We package our contributions into a software toolkit called \textbf{FireANTs}, which is an open-source state-of-the-art toolkit for dense deformable correspondence matching.
-Our framework can allow a practitioner to perform interactive dense matching that is useful for aligning complex, multimodal, multi-channel or high-resolution images~\cite{wang2020allen,xia2019spatial} or to provide guidance to compensate for missing data (e.g., in microscopy imaging), wherein a typical dense image matching algorithm would fail to run interactively.